HaxeBeluga/beluga/beluga/module/survey/README.md

 which suggest to the developer what widget to display.

 For example, the vote method sends back the `beluga_survey_vote_success` trigger or the `beluga_survey_vote_fail` trigger.
-Then you just have to handles them and displays according to the one you will receive.
+Then you just have to handle them and display according to the one you will receive.

 ```Haxe
 public function print(args : {id : Int}) : Void